• Home

 Xbox's Project Helix Must Clearly ...

 Sony's recent PS5 price hike lit a fuse.
-Now analysts are pointing at the blast radius, and the numbers they're projecting for the PS6 and Xbox Project Helix are enough to make any gamer wince.
+Now the blast radius is becoming clear, and the numbers being projected for the PS6 and Xbox Project Helix are enough to make any gamer wince.

-According to analyst predictions covered by GamesRadar, next-gen consoles are expected to launch at roughly 50% more than what the PS5 and Xbox Series X debuted at.
+Analyst projections suggest next-gen consoles could launch at roughly 50% more than what the PS5 and Xbox Series X debuted at.
 The PS5 launched at $499 in 2020.
 A 50% increase puts the PS6 at around $749 at minimum.
-And analysts aren't ruling out $999.
+Some projections don't rule out $999.

 What's driving the price surge

 The PS5 launched at $499 for the disc edition.
-If analysts are right and the PS6 follows a 50% premium, that's a $749 floor, with some projections sitting comfortably at $899 or higher.
+If the projections hold and the PS6 follows a 50% premium, that's a $749 floor, with some estimates sitting comfortably at $899 or higher.
 Xbox Project Helix, Microsoft's next major hardware push, is expected to follow a similar trajectory, with some community estimates placing it even higher than the PS6 given its reported PC-hybrid ambitions.

 The $999 number nobody wants to say out loud

 $999 for a gaming console is the kind of price that ends console generations before they start.
-For context, the PS6 vs Xbox Project Helix comparison over at WCCFTech notes that the PS5's $499 launch price is almost certainly not a baseline Sony will be able to match for its successor.
+The PS5's $499 launch price is almost certainly not a baseline Sony will be able to match for its successor.

 The community reaction has been predictably grim.
 Across ResetEra's discussion thread on the topic, responses range from players pledging to ride out their current hardware backlogs for years, to others questioning whether console gaming is quietly becoming a luxury product category.
 One user put it bluntly: "The market is not going to take to a $1,000 console."